 Human Resources Visa Sponsorship Jobs in New York

 New York's human resources sector offers substantial visa sponsorship opportunities across Manhattan's corporate headquarters, Brooklyn's growing tech companies, and Albany's government contractors.
-Major employers like JPMorgan Chase, Goldman Sachs, IBM, and Accenture regularly sponsor H-1B and other work visas for HR professionals specializing in talent acquisition, compensation analysis, and organizational development.
+Major employers like JPMorgan Chase, Goldman Sachs, IBM, and Accenture regularly sponsor H-1B visa and other work visas for HR professionals specializing in talent acquisition, compensation analysis, and organizational development.

 See All Human Resources Jobs